 ...

 The ceremony featured Republican Congressman & House Majority Leader Steve Scalise appearing side-by-side with Democrat Congressman Troy Carter.
-A portion of the ceremony was dedicated to an interfaith prayer session from rabbis, priests, reverends, imams, and pastors from around the city.
+A portion of the ceremony was dedicated to an interfaith prayer session with rabbis, priests, reverends, imams, and pastors from around the city.

 Paraphrasing the verse, Moreno stated, “So with the confidence of faith, with the commitment of hope, and the deep love for our beautiful city, I make this solid promise to you: I am all in for New Orleans.”